LibrariesHacked/schema-librarydata/docs/dataset-template.md

 ---

-This should be a broad definition that explains what the dataset is.
-It can include some general guidance about what the data should and shouldn't include.
+This should be a definition that explains what the dataset is.
+It can include some broad guidance about what the data should and shouldn't include.

 ### How the data can be collected

-A sescription of how the data can be collected, based upon our knowledge and what we did when publishing the sample data.
+A description of how the data can be collected, based upon our knowledge and what we did when publishing the sample data.
 For example this could have been extracts from an LMS reporting system, or manual updates to a spreadsheet.

 ### Sample data row